manusa/helm-java/README.md

   .withNamespace("namespace")
   // Optionally create the namespace if not present .createNamespace()
+  // Optionally, if set, the installation process deletes the installation on failure .atomic()
   // Optionally specify a custom description for the release .withDescription("the-description")
   // Optionally enable the use of development versions too